'We Want To Go To The Olympics And Come Away With A Gold Medal'

 For Irish gymnast Rhys McClenaghan, the goal for the upcoming Tokyo Olympics is clear and concise in his mind – bring gold home.

-Ireland have never won an Olympic medal in the sport but McClenaghan’s gold in the 2018 European Championships and subsequent bronze in the World’s a year later makes him a serious contender for Tokyo.
+Ireland have never won an Olympic medal in the sport but McClenaghan’s gold in the 2018 European Championships and subsequent bronze at the World Championships a year later makes him a serious contender for Tokyo.

+Team Ireland partner and Global Job site, Indeed, have released the first short film from their #TalentUnleashed series – ‘The Story of Rhys McClenaghan’.

 “The first competition of 2018 I went and beat the current Olympic champion, that was crazy,” he began.